Protection and promotion of human rights

 Every spring the Commission submits an annual report on the application of the charter.
 This report gives the Council an opportunity to hold its own annual debate on the charter.
 Following an exchange of views, the Council adopts conclusions on the Commission report.
-In 2015 these conclusions focused on several issues, including awareness of the charter, security, racism and xenophobia, asylum and migration, the digital single market, consistency between internal and external policies, and the victims directive.
+In 2016 these conclusions focused on several issues, including awareness and compliance, racism and xenophobia and coherence between internal and external policies.

 The Council maintains close cooperation with the EU Agency for Fundamental Rights.
 This includes:

 - adopting the legal basis and multiannual framework of the agency

 - ensuring follow-up to the agency's annual report and other studies and reports relevant to the Council's work